-Many self-published authors frown upon giving away their ebooks, in the belief that they are losing possible sales revenue.
+Many self-published authors frown upon giving away their ebooks, believing that they are losing possible sales revenue.

 While using free ebooks as a promotional tool works on most retail platforms, with varying degrees of success, it is on Kindle that it works by far the best.

-From my own experience, all I can vouch for is that if I do no other promotion other than using all 5 KDP free ebook days for each of my ebooks during each 90 day enrolment period, I get regular sales and KENP page reads.
+From my own experience, all I can vouch for is that if I do no other promotion other than using all 5 KDP free ebook days for each of my ebooks during each 90-day enrollment period, I get regular sales and KENP page reads.

-Naturally, to get access to Kindle free ebook days, you need to enrol in KDP Select and give exclusivity to Amazon.
+Naturally, to get access to Kindle free ebook days, you need to enroll in KDP Select and give exclusivity to Amazon.

-This is a little cumbersome, as it necessitates making an ebook free on another retailer, and then waiting for Amazon to ‘Price Match’ the ebook to free.
+This is a little cumbersome, as it necessitates making an ebook free on another retailer and then waiting for Amazon to ‘Price Match’ the ebook to free.
 This can take some time to occur.

 Therefore, there are three decisions to make.

 One.
-Are you as an author, willing to give away your ebooks to boost your sales ranking?
+Are you, as an author, willing to give away your ebooks to boost your sales ranking?